-Multiple ways to Copy Files in Node.js using the FS module
+Famous Ways to Copy Files in Node.js Using the FS Module

-In the asynchronous form, the last argument is a completion callback.
+In an asynchronous method, the last argument is a completion callback.
 The arguments passed to the callback depend on the method.
-However, the first argument is always reserved for an error/exception so that if the operation fails to meet it, the first argument can be used to find and resolve the error.
+However, the first argument is always reserved for an error/exception so that if the operation fails, it can be used to find and resolve the error.

-In the synchronous version of a method, any errors are thrown immediately.
-To handle errors in synchronous forms, we can use try/catch blocks.
+In the synchronous method, any errors are thrown immediately.
+To handle errors in a synchronous form, we can use try/catch blocks.

-The copyFile() method helps us to copy files asynchronously from one directory to another directory in Node js.
+FS copyFile() method is used to copy files from one directory to another directory in an asynchronous way.
 As a default behaviour, it overwrites the file if it already exists at the specified destination.

-This method can take an optional argument mode.
-It can be used to alter the behaviour of copying file(s).
+Except for all the parameters, it also takes an optional argument mode which can be used to alter the behaviour of copying files.

 Syntax: